What is Low-Code | Low-Code Guide

 Network Setup Made Easy

-To simulate poor network conditions in a simple way, we went with the Linux solution, which includes traffic control.
+To simulate poor network conditions simply, we went with the Linux solution, which includes traffic control.
 Because it’s not the most intuitive option, we wrapped it up in a rudimentary but easy-to-use UI and complemented it with a tiny yet effective bow: a Raspberry Pi device (for it to work, you need to use version 3 or later).

 The Raspberry Pi makes an excellent choice because it’s cheap and comes with a built-in Wi-Fi antenna and network cable (ethernet) port.
 This makes it an inexpensive device that can provide a conditioned Wi-Fi network, which throttles access to the rest of the Internet.